Planning for Singapore's Future

 OneService also captures the mission of the Municipal Services Office (MSO) which aims to improve the Government’s coordination of municipal services and promote community partnerships and civic responsibility to improve the living environment.

-Government agencies and Town Councils continue to take charge of their municipal responsibilities.
-MSO seeks to resolve municipal matters involving multiple agencies in a more coordinated manner.
-MSO works closely with government agencies to review and formulate policies, develop systems and processes to ensure municipal services are delivered efficiently and effectively.
+While government agencies and Town Councils continue to take charge of their municipal responsibilities, MSO seeks to resolve municipal issues involving multiple agencies in a more coordinated manner.
+MSO works closely with government agencies, Town Councils and other non-government stakeholders to review and formulate policies, develop systems and processes to ensure municipal services are delivered efficiently and effectively.